nagylzs/dropzone-backup-server/README.md

 # Dropzone-backup server

 This is a lightweight HTTP server that provides an endpoint where users can drop (POST or PUT) files.
-It is a write-only service, it is not possible to fetch the uploaded files from the server.
+It is a write-only service - it is not possible to fetch the uploaded files from the server.
 It should be used behind a server side proxy (nginx, apache haproxy etc.) with strong HTTPS encryption.

+Features:

+* Works with simple HTTPS, the clients can backup files from almost anywhere.
+It can traverse multiple NATs, goes through most firewalls and caching proxies.
+* Dead simple, it is trivial to write your own client for backing up files.
+* It has a simple upload page - you can use a browser to backup a file from any computer, without installing anything.
+* There is a simple, portable Windows program that can be used with it ( https://github.com/nagylzs/dropzone-postfile )
+* Does not require special permissions, the server can run with an unprivileged user.
+* Works on Linux and Windows as a service (Windows setup instructions are coming soon.)
+* Supports multiple users with configurable upload directories.

+Planned features:

+* CAPTCHA for anonymous uploads (right now where is no CATPCHA for anonymous uploads so you should disable it in production).

 **WARNING** - this project is still under development!

 ## Installation

-At this point of the development, installation instructions are given for debian based Linux only.
+At this point of the development, installation instructions are given for Ubuntu Linux only.
+Instructions for Windows are coming soon.

 ### Prerequisites